William Boyland Jr.: Assembly career

+Criminal proceedings

 On March 10, 2011, Boyland was among eight individuals (including State Senator Carl Kruger) who surrendered to face charges in a federal corruption case accusing the lawmakers of taking bribes over the course of a decade.
 On November 10, 2011, Boyland was acquitted of those charges.
 Before the end of the month, he was arrested again on separate federal bribery charges, with prosecutors claiming to have secretly recorded him soliciting $250,000 in bribes even while the first set of charges was still unresolved.
 Boyland's chief of staff, Ry-Ann Hermon, was also arrested on related charges, and eventually pleaded guilty.
 On March 8, 2013, Boyland was charged with three additional counts of mail fraud for falsely securing tens of thousands of dollars in travel reimbursements.
 Several weeks later, another fraud charge was added for steering taxpayer money to a nonprofit agency and directing that agency to reimburse him for other expenses.
 On May 14, 2013, Boyland pleaded not guilty.

 On March 6, 2014, Boyland was convicted of all 21 felony counts he faced, including extortion, bribery, and mail fraud (Eastern District of New York, docket no. 11-CR-850).
 Upon conviction, Boyland immediately lost his seat in the Assembly.
-In September 2015, he was sentenced to 14 years in federal prison; the sentence "fell short of the minimum of 19 years sought by prosecutors but exceeded many of the prison terms imposed on other state lawmakers in a string of Albany corruption cases.".
+In September 2015, he was sentenced to 14 years in federal prison; less than the 19 years sought by prosecuters, but more than the sentences received by other state lawmakers convicted of corruption-related charges.
 As of August 2016, he was serving his sentence at the Federal Correctional Institution, Loretto, a low-security federal prison in Western Pennsylvania.

-On December 12, 2024, Boyland's sentence was commuted by President Joe Biden along with nearly 1500 other individuals that were released under the CARES Act, which allowed people with a high risk of COVID-19 to be released into home detention.
+In February 2021, Boyland was granted a compassionate release to home confinement after serving less than half his sentence, on account of the COVID-19 pandemic.
+On December 12, 2024, his sentence was commuted by President Joe Biden, one of 1,583 people granted clemency by the outgoing administration that day.